DhanushIndrakumar/Customer-Portal/README.md

 + Frontend is being connected to backend APIs using Axios and it can also be performed using Fetch and Redux toolkit.

-+ Open Frontend Folder through VSCode after cloning and give the command npm run dev
++ Open Frontend Folder through VSCode after cloning and give the command npm run dev.

 + The first page that appears is as shown below: